DeroLuna/dero-miner/README.md

     --daemon-address -d
         The daemon address
-    --wallet -w
+          Specify "dev_node:443" if you want to mine on a dev node in solo with 5% fee for the miner --wallet -w
         Your wallet address
     --threads -t
         Number of threads
-    --no-lock
+    --lock-threads
-        Disables CPU core binding
+        Enables CPU core binding
     --period <time in seconds>
-        The period for which the average hashrate is calculated (10 by default) Must be between 1 and 64
+        The period for which the average hashrate is calculated (default: 10) Must be between 1 and 64
     --log-console-line <time in seconds>
-        Enables logging of the console line with the specified period --show-pool-shares
+        Enables logging of the console line with the specified period --never-stop
-        Shows the total count of shares sent to the pool --never-stop
         Simulate mining when connection is lost

-    --exit-on-zero-hashrate
+    --restart-on-zero-hashrate
-        Stops the miner if the hashrate has been zero for 15 seconds You should run the command in a loop for the miner to restart (except for HiveOS) See the examples in start.sh and start.bat
+        Restarts the miner if the hashrate has been zero for 15 seconds

     --old-console
         Changes the way text is output to the console